nickmvincent/ugc-val-est/README.md

 If the Wikimedia API returns a "missing" error message when trying to get information about the article, mark it as NOT a valid Wikipedia link.
 The full list of such urls (only 300 Wikipedia links from 48k SO posts and 36k Reddit posts) is in "url_list.csv" in this folder and that csv file is regenerated when running the full analysis batch in "batch.sh".

-If we didn't get a "missing error", but we also couldn't actually get ANY revisions (in the 2 week period around the post, or before), mark that post so we can see how many meet that criteria.
-Only 50 met that criteria.
+If we didn't get a "missing" error from the Wikimedia API, but we also couldn't actually get ANY revisions (in the 2 week period around the post, or before), mark that post so we can see how many meet that criteria.
+Only ~50 met that criteria.

 For non-English Wikipedia posts, don't try to hit the APIs (this choice was made since we wanted to focus on English ORES as a quality metric).
 Therefore, non-English posts are treated as "stub" articles and don't contribute to pageviews/edits.
 Obviously this has the greatest potential to be problematic, so we re-ran the analyses with and without these posts included to make sure this wasn't affecting results in any way.
 It wasn't.
-This isn't altogher surprising because posts with non-English Wikipedia posts make up less than 2% of our Reddit posts and almost no SO posts.
+This isn't altogher surprising because posts with non-English Wikipedia posts make up less than 2% of our Reddit posts and almost none of our SO posts.

 All that said, much more careful consideration of non-English Wikipedia posts would be very important for follow-up work that focuses on specific communities (especially sub-reddits that do not use English) or any work that wants to examine effects across different language communities.